Questions? Call Us At

 Can you now see why having insider contacts is every bit as important as having solid broadcasting skills?

-The question you need to first answer becomes "How can I develop my sports broadcasting announcing skills AND make insider contacts at the same time?"
+The question you first need to answer is, “How can I develop my sports broadcasting announcing skills AND make insider contacts at the same time?”

 The same sad truth holds true for traditional brick-and-mortar broadcasting schools.
 The leap from the broadcasting school classroom to the broadcasting booth is one that you'll have to navigate on your own, since they operate in two different worlds.